jibon57/bbb-recorder/README.md

 Bigbluebutton recordings export to `webm` or `mp4` & live broadcasting.
 This is an example how I have implemented BBB recordings to distibutable file.

-1. Videos will be copy to `/var/www/bigbluebutton-default/record`
+1. Videos will be copy to `/var/www/bigbluebutton-default/record`.
+You can change value of `copyToPath` from `config.json`.
 3. Can be converted to `mp4`.
 Default `webm`
 2. Specify bitrate to control quality of the exported video by adjusting `videoBitsPerSecond` property in `background.js`